ajuchem/treehouse-css-selectors/README.md

+## CSS SELECTORS

-Attribute selectos can target an element by any of its HTML attributes
+Attribute selector can target an element by any of its HTML attributes

 We can define specific child and sibling selectors with combinators